mla0/aws-ansible/README.md

 ***Next Steps***

-Learn how to also install Python automatically instead of manually - ***Have started a bootstrap.yml for this...***
+Learn how to also install Python automatically instead of manually - This is now done - can be found in bootstrap.yml, which is called by nginx_install.yml